minchoCoin/minchoCoin.github.io/_posts/microc-os-3-stm32/2023-11-06-16-resource-management.md

                         0,
                         OS_OPT_TIME_HMSM_STRICT,
                         &err);
-        /* Examine “err” to make sure the call was successful */ Seconds++;
+        /* Examine "err" to make sure the call was successful */ Seconds++;
         if (Seconds > 59) {
             Seconds = 0;